-Verdi is open-source software, and is developed on GitHub.
-Please feel free to submit comments, issues, and pull requests there!
+Both the Verdi framework and our verified Raft implementation are open-source.
+Please feel free to submit comments, issues, and pull requests on either repository.

 Network Semantics for Verifying Distributed Systems.
 This is the first post in a series on Verdi.
 In this post, we'll get our feet wet by defining a formal model of how distributed systems execute on the network.